raghudevan/learn-webapp/README.md

 ## NodeJS
 * This software/tool will help us host our apps.
 [NodeJS](https://github.com/raghudevan/learn-webapp/blob/master/docs/node/Installation.md) is basically a javascript runtime that can run outside a browser!

+## Official styling partner - Bootstrap
+* Again - simple, easy to use!
+Go [here](http://getbootstrap.com/css) for the style guide

+> You do not have to do anything for the installation of Bootstrap, i've already included it in this repository

 # Getting started